-- Baccalaureate degree from a regionally accredited college/university - A minimum undergraduate cumulative GPA of 3.0 (A= 4.0), computed from all undergraduate credits - A minimum cumulative science GPA of 3.0, computed from all undergraduate coursework in biology, chemistry, and physical sciences - Submit scores of Medical College Admissions Test (MCAT), Optometry Admissions Test (OAT), Dental Admission Test (DAT), Graduate Record Exam (GRE), or Pharmacy College Admission Test (PCAT) - If foreign- educated, then have a score of at least 80 on the TOEFL, 6.5 on the IELTS, or 53 on the PTEA, and submit a transcript evaluation from World Education Services (WES) [www.wes.org], Educational Credential Evaluators, or Josef Silny and Associates, Inc. - Satisfactory health screening by the UAB Medical Center Student Health Service - Completion of the following prerequisite courses:

-General Biology I\ (4 CREDIT HRS)

-General Biology II\ (4 CREDIT HRS)

-General Chemistry I (4 CREDIT HRS)

-General Chemistry II (4 CREDIT HRS)

-Other Biology (4 CREDIT HRS)

-\Anatomy and Physiology I & II may be used to substitute.
+- Baccalaureate degree from a regionally accredited college/university - A minimum cumulative GPA of 3.0 (A= 4.0), computed from all prior course credits - A minimum cumulative science GPA of 3.0, computed from all prior course credits specifically in biology, chemistry, physics and mathematics (BCPM score) - Submit scores of Medical College Admissions Test (MCAT), Optometry Admissions Test (OAT), Dental Admission Test (DAT), Graduate Record Exam (GRE), or Pharmacy College Admission Test (PCAT) - If foreign- educated, then have a score of at least 80 on the TOEFL, 6.5 on the IELTS, or 53 on the PTEA, and submit a transcript evaluation from World Education Services (WES) [www.wes.org], Educational Credential Evaluators, or Josef Silny and Associates, Inc. - Completion of the following prerequisite courses: - General Biology I (4 CREDIT HRS) - General Biology II (4 CREDIT HRS) - General Chemistry I (4 CREDIT HRS) - General Chemistry II (4 CREDIT HRS) - Other Biology (4 CREDIT HRS) - Anatomy and Physiology I & II may be used to substitute.